indoorvivants/scala-native-gtk-bindings/README.md

 4. This `.c` file will be automatically compiled as part of the scala native build.
 5. The application is now ready to access resources using `g_resource_lookup_data` and related APIs.

-Aside from the `glib-compile-sources`, most of the process is automatic: The generated C will be automatically included and the registration functions in the generated C will be automatically called.
+Aside from the `glib-compile-sources`, the process is automatic: The generated C will be automatically included in the compile and the resource registration functions in the generated C will be automatically called.

 ### Example using `sbt`

-Here is an example using the `sbt` build tool the process build and load a resource.
+Here is an example, using the `sbt` build tool, of the build process and loading a resource.

 #### Create the `gresource.xml`